Clinical Diabetes Instructions for Authors

 Please read the complete instructions for authors before submitting your manuscript to Clinical Diabetes.
 Manuscripts may be submitted via http://mc.manuscriptcentral.com:80/clinical-diabetes.

 The mission of Clinical Diabetes is to provide primary care providers and all clinicians involved in the care of people with diabetes with information on advances and state-of-the-art care for people with diabetes.
 Clinical Diabetes is also a forum for discussing diabetes-related problems in practice, medical-legal issues, case studies, digests of recent research, and patient education materials.

 All submissions to Clinical Diabetes will be reviewed by the editorial team and considered for publication if they contain information that would be helpful to the journal's readership.
-All articles, whether invited and submitted, should be written with General Practice, Family Practice or Internal Practice Physicians in mind as the main audience.
+All articles, whether invited or submitted, should be written with general practice, family practice, or internal medicine physicians in mind as the main audience.

 Clinical Diabetes subscribes to the requirements stated in the Uniform Requirements for Manuscripts (URM) Submitted to Biomedical Journals.
 Please refer to these requirements when submitting your manuscript.